 The other part is to highlight incredible single moms to inspire and uplift others who may not see in themselves what is possible.

 No income maximum (or requirement).
 All nationalities welcome.
-The next grant recipient will be announced May 1, 2017.
+Winners are announced the first of every month.

 Tips for being chosen:

 - Display some success and momentum.
 If you are building a business or advancing your career, show me what you’ve already accomplished.
 Not-yet-started endeavors will not be considered.

 - Be very specific about how you will use the money.
 Show me you’ve thought it though, and are ready for the next level!